puppetlabs/puppet-docs/source/guides/passenger.markdown

 ### Start the Apache service

-Ensure that the Puppet master service is stopped before starting the Apache service; only one can be bound to TCP port 8140.
+Ensure that the puppet master service is stopped before starting the Apache service; only one can be bound to TCP port 8140.

 Debian/Ubuntu: